What to Look For in a Pet Sitter

 7. How long are the visits?

-It is up to you, we can do up to a 30 minute visit or 60 minute visit or custom length of 2 – 3 hours if we can fit it into a sitters’ schedule.
+It is up to you, we can do up to a 30, 60, 90 and 120 minute visits or a custom length of time, if we can fit it into a sitters’ schedule.
 We can do overnights as well in some areas.

 8. How long have you been pet sitting?